imthenachoman/How-To-Secure-A-Linux-Server/README.md

 As I was going through research for my Debian build, I kept notes.
 At the end I realized that, along with what I already knew, and what I was learning, I had the makings of a how-to guide.
 I figured I'd put it online to hopefully help others **learn**, and **save time**.

-I've never found one guide that covers everything -- this guide is my attempt to remedy that.
+I've never found one guide that covers everything -- this guide is my attempt.

 Many of the things covered in this guide may be rather basic/trivial, but most of us do not install Linux every day and it is easy to forget those basic things.